pyeventsourcing/esdbclient/docs/api/getting-started.md

 ```python:no-line-numbers
 connection_string = "kurrentdb://127.0.0.1:2113?tls=false"
 ```

-Otherwise ask your server administrator for a valid connection string.
+For production services, ask your service provider for a valid [connection string](./connection-strings.md).

 ## Connecting to KurrentDB